Select Page

 When FAT should be restricted in an EPI dog

-Whenever an EPI dog either developed EPI as a secondary condition from chronic pancreatitis, OR…. if there is yet another health concern that requires fat restriction, like some canine diabetes cases, then be very careful with how much fat there is in the diet.
+Whenever an EPI dog either developed EPI as a secondary condition (an example would be something like chronic pancreatitis), OR…. if there is yet another health concern that requires fat restriction, like some canine diabetes cases, then be very careful with how much fat there is in the diet.

 A reference to a review for dogs which discusses fat is here: https://www.ncbi.nlm.nih.gov/pubmed/23148854